gpnlab/DeepBrainNet/README.md

 - For example, if using data from the ADNI dataset and running the RPP (Registration-based Processing Pipeline), pipeline provided in this package, the preprocessed data will be stored in `data/preprocessed/ADNI/RPP`.

 ## RPP
+As of version 1.0.0 the RPP is available.

+As of version 1.1.0 it is also possible to perform RPP with linear registration, isntead of nonlinear registration.
+This is now the default behavior since it conforms with the origional tranning dataset. to change this behavior see the help on function `src/data/RPP/RPP.sh`.
+Basically, you just need to pass the flag `--linear=no` to `RPP.sh`

 The primary purposes of the RPP are:

 1. To average any image repeats (i.e. multiple T1w images available)